 Machining involves several key steps:

-1. Setup and Fixturing: The casting is securely mounted on a machine tool using specialized fixtures to ensure stability during the machining process.
+- Setup and Fixturing: The casting is securely mounted on a machine tool using specialized fixtures to ensure stability during the machining investment process.

-Machining is versatile and can be applied to a wide range of materials, including:
+Machining Investment Casting is versatile and can be applied to a wide range of materials, including:

 Machining investment castings is widely used in industries such as:

-Investment castings can undergo various machining processes to achieve the desired specifications and surface finishes.
+Investment castings can undergo various machining investment casting processes to achieve the desired specifications and surface finishes.
 The most common types of machining include:

-These machining processes allow Shelmet investment castings to meet precise dimensional and surface requirements, making them suitable for a wide range of industrial applications.
+These machining investment casting processes allow Shelmet investment castings to meet precise dimensional and surface requirements, making them suitable for a wide range of industrial applications.

 Consistent Quality: Precision machining ensures uniformity across multiple parts, maintaining high-quality standards and reducing variability in production.